Helps get things moving.

 - Can cause gas and mild belly cramps.

-Risks and Warnings for Metamucil (Psyllium)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Metamucil (Psyllium)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: